AIEthiopia/AiEConf/dates.md

         {% assign basepath = "" %}
         {% endif %}

-## Important Dates for 2020 - coming soon - Coming soon...
+## Important Dates for 2020 - To Be Announced Soon